Amen break

 The Amen break is a drum break that has been widely sampled in popular music.
-It comes from the 1969 track "Amen, Brother" by the American soul group the Winstons, released as the B-side of the 1969 single "Color Him Father".
+It comes from the 1969 instrumental track "Amen, Brother" by the American soul group the Winstons, released as the B-side of the 1969 single "Color Him Father".
 The drum break lasts seven seconds and was performed by Gregory Coleman.

 With the rise of hip-hop in the 1980s, the Amen break was used in hits including "Straight Outta Compton" by N.W.A and "Keep It Going Now" by Rob Base & DJ E-Z Rock.
 In the 1990s, it became a staple of drum and bass and jungle music.
 It has been used in thousands of tracks of various genres, making it one of the most sampled recordings in music history.

 The Winstons received no royalties for the sample.
 The bandleader, Richard Lewis Spencer, was not aware of its use until 1996, after the statute of limitations for copyright infringement had passed.
 He condemned its use as plagiarism, but later said it was flattering.
 He said it was unlikely that Coleman, who died homeless and destitute in 2006, realized the impact he had made on music.
+In 2026, "Amen, Brother" was selected by the US Library of Congress for preservation in the National Recording Registry.